The Best Types of Life Insurance in Canada

 Funeral insurance

-• Seniors or people with critical illness who struggle to qualify for life insurance
+• Best for: Seniors or people with critical conditions who can’t qualify for life insurance

 Funeral insurance pros and cons